 What is the currency in Israel?

-The Shekel; you’ll find it abbreviated as NIS (New Israeli Shekel).
+The Shekel; you’ll find it abbreviated as NIS (New Israeli Shekel) or ILS (Israeli Shekel).
 Exchange rates of the Shekel to all foreign currencies as well as other information can be found here.

 What credit cards are accepted?